Why Is My Cactus Turning Black? 7 Reasons & How To Fix It

 Crown rot and other diseases can remain in the soil even after cutting off all infected branches.
 If you don’t treat the soil properly, the succulents will likely suffer from the disease again.

-Even though you don’t see any sign of bacterial infection, changing the substrate and adding more nutrients to your new potting substrate is still a good idea.
+Even though you don’t see any signs of bacterial infection, changing the substrate and adding more nutrients to your new potting substrate is still a good idea.

 Cut Again if Necessary

-You might have missed some tiny rotted and black areas during the first trimming turn.
+You might have missed some tiny rotten and black areas during the first trimming turn.
 Those remaining parts can affect other healthy areas and cause your greens to start rotting again.

 So, you should re-check your plant to see if any rancid spots are left.
 And don’t forget to disinfect the knife or shears after pruning to eliminate the chance of diseases spreading to the surrounding area.